kdestasio/bidsQC/conversion/runConversionOnCluster.md

 If your data do not meet BIDS standards, see whether the scripts in the [bidsQC/qualityCheck folder](../qualityCheck) may be of use.

 ### 7. `fmap_intendedfor.py`

+If you are using fieldmaps, the `.json` file associated with each one must specify to which functional runs it is to be applied.